 Erroneous payments not only cost the business money and time for correction, but they make the company look like amateurs.
 Keeping an eye on the rate of wrong payments as a percentage of total payment can be a good benchmark for identifying and correcting the causes of this type of error, thereby reducing the incidence in the future.
 Assigning and tracking error codes while also automating systems will reduce the number of errors and the costs involved.

-Though AP often lags in automation, companies that do digitize their systems often find lots of cost savings in this department.
-Customizable dashboards and reports are great for improving the visibility and transparency of costs and problems.
-Measuring these accounts payable metrics makes it easier to adjust your processes to accommodate issues that slow down the AP function and improve cash flow and operating costs.
+Though accounts payable often lags in automation, companies that do digitize their systems often find lots of cost savings in this department.
+With the management of working capital and operating costs particularly high priorities at the moment, measuring the accounts payable metrics mentioned will make it easier to adjust your processes to accommodate issues that slow down your accounts payable function.